 “…But it is unclear why an injected vaccine would need to have the equivalent of a visual day-glow marker. mNeonGreen has unknown antigenicity.”
 Exactly – the author of this paper has no idea, and perhaps should investigate and research deeper, interviewing professionals from these companies, than pointless scare tactics, and until then reframe from these suggestive statements.
 Any medication on the market contains stabilizers and seemingly questionable ingredients especially to the general consumer.
 I’m not advocating the use of unnecessary “additives” (we all know what that is doing in the nutrition world), but unfortunately – this is nothing new.
 However in this case, the author should admit that she simply doesn’t know what she is talking about, interview someone who does, or say nothing at all.
 Anything else is cherry-picking.

 Honestly, I can go on and on picking each one apart (like the unreferenced polio point – fear by association from an event decades ago?) as this essay is essentially a laundry list of out of context points and silly conclusions like these.
-And as such is completely unconvincing to the trained eye, and I await to see it refuted by medical professionals in the field who do actually know what they are talking about.
+And as such is completely unconvincing to the trained eye, and I await to see it refuted by medical professionals in the field who do actually know what they are talking about (as opposed to… You know… Someone with an MBA.)
 This amounts to simply framing already known and established data with an anti-vax end-goal with a sensationalist title.
 This essay provides nothing not already known – professionals are already working on the safety concerns.
 To me, this all deflects from the real concerns.

 Further… I think we owe it to indigenous peoples, don’t you think?